 Interventions To Support Cognitive Behaviour Therapy

 Many therapists introduce interventions that support CBT treatments.
 These include fresh daily routines to improve your overall health, such as sufficient sleep, a balanced diet, physical fitness and adequate socialization.
-They may also prescribe self-care and engaging in enjoyable leisure activities.
+They may also prescribe self-care and for you to engage in enjoyable leisure activities.

 Sometimes, a life situation may not permit you to completely avoid circumstances which trigger negative episodes.
 Examples include a workplace that requires you to work alongside colleagues who influence you negatively.
 In this event, your therapist will arm you with coping mechanisms that gradually allow you to manage incidents so neutral or positive experiences replace the previous negative ones.